-It’s unsurprising that Dabashi would appreciate Farha.
-He too has a penchant for antisemitic tropes.
+It’s unsurprising that Dabashi would appreciate the film.
+He, too, has a penchant for antisemitic tropes.
 Dabashi has called Israel a “key actor” in “every dirty, treacherous, ugly and pernicious act in the world.”
 He has also railed against “diehard fifth column Zionists working against the best interests of Americans.”

-A long list of groups, including the Anti-Defamation League (ADL), Alums for Campus Fairness and CAMERA on Campus, among others, have highlighted and chronicled Dabashi’s problematic history.
-Indeed, Dabashi’s comments—like elements of Farha itself—are antisemitic, meeting the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism that has been adopted by dozens of countries and governments, spanning the political spectrum.
+A long list of groups, including the Anti-Defamation League, Alums for Campus Fairness and CAMERA on Campus, among others, have highlighted and chronicled Dabashi’s problematic history.
+Indeed, Dabashi’s comments—like elements of “Farha” itself—are antisemitic, meeting the International Holocaust Remembrance Alliance (IHRA) working definition of antisemitism that has been adopted by dozens of countries and governments, spanning the political spectrum.